MaZderMind/gintercom/README.md

 ## Run (for Development)
-I recommend IntelliJ ´Ultimate (or Community, which lacks Spring Support but is otherwise still a great IDE).
+I recommend IntelliJ Ultimate (or Community, which lacks Spring Support but is otherwise still a great IDE).
 You won't get far with a Text-Editor.

 Install Build-and Runtime-Dependencies (Tested on Debian Stretch):
 ```bash